PolyGraph Discrepancy: a classifier-based metric for graph generation: Experiments

-\textbf{Training Iterations.} Similarly, we assess the ability of \ac{mmd} and \ac{pgd} to track model quality throughout the training process on \textsc{Lobster-L}, \textsc{Planar-L}, and \textsc{SBM-L}.
+\textbf{Training Iterations.} Similarly, we assess the ability of \ac{mmd} and \ac{pgs} to track model quality throughout the training process on \textsc{Lobster-L}, \textsc{Planar-L}, and \textsc{SBM-L}.
 The central hypothesis is that reliable metrics should improve monotonically with training duration.
-As illustrated for the \textsc{SBM-L} dataset in \cref{fig:polyscore-digress-training-sbm}, \ac{pgd} and validity align with this hypothesis, whereas MMD metrics exhibit erratic behavior.
+We note that this relationship is non-linear, hence the use of Spearman's correlation coefficient.
+As illustrated for the \textsc{SBM-L} dataset in \cref{fig:polyscore-digress-training-sbm}, \ac{pgs} and validity align with this hypothesis, whereas MMD metrics exhibit erratic behavior.
 Analogous results for \textsc{Planar-L} and \textsc{Lobster-L} are provided in \cref{appendix:model-quality}.
-Spearman's rank correlation in \cref{tab:correlation-across-training} confirms this quantitatively across all datasets.
-Both \ac{pgd} and validity are strongly correlated with training duration, while MMD metrics show weak or even negative correlations.
-Once again, we find in \cref{tab:pearson-correlations-validity} that \ac{pgd} maintains its strong, linear correlation with the validity metric, a property not consistently shared by all MMD metrics.
+Spearman's rank correlation in \cref{tab:correlation-across-training} confirms this quantitatively across all datasets: both \ac{pgs} and validity are strongly correlated with training duration, while MMD metrics show weak or even negative correlations.
+The Pearson correlations in \cref{tab:pearson-correlations-validity} further show that \emph{\ac{pgs} maintains its strong linear correlation with validity} during training, a property not consistently shared by MMD metrics.